Farenheith/base-project-config/README.md

 ## How it works

-All common needed packages are loaded with this project by dependency, and there is pre-configures npm-scripts so you don't need to write it all by yourself.
+All common needed packages are loaded with this project by dependency, and there is pre-configured npm-scripts so you don't need to write it all by yourself.
 This is ideal for project with this characteristics:

 * using typescript language;